 What follows afterward is an overwhelming sense of fear and anxiety; like the entire world has suddenly turned into a dangerous place where you can no longer find comfort and safety.

-As you can imagine, getting off this mind-numbing roller coaster of painful emotions can be quite challenging, but not impossible.
+As you can imagine, getting off this mind-numbing roller coaster of painful emotions and regaining happiness can be quite challenging, but not impossible.

 When you go through a traumatic event, it’s not the situation that causes your emotional pain, but the way you choose to interpret it.
 In other words, no matter how much suffering trauma has caused you, eventually, it’s up to you to decide how you wish to integrate the unpleasant event that has robbed you of joy and inner peace.

 Long story short, there’s definitely life after trauma, and it’s within your power to seize it.
-Instead of letting past struggles ruin your present and future, why not use this opportunity to reinvent yourself and rediscover lost happiness!?
+Instead of letting past struggles ruin your present and future, why not use this opportunity to reinvent yourself and regain happiness!?

 What is Post-Traumatic Growth?